 Step 4: Confirm the installation process

 After enabling the options "File Server" and "DFS Replication" a confirmation pop-up will appear.
 Click "Next" until you reach the last step of the installation.
-Once there, a brief summary of the installation will be displayed.
+Once there, a summary of the installation will be displayed.

 Note: Keep in mind that you must carry out this installation process on all the computers you want to synchronize.